FGamil/Signals_Project/README.md

 ```
 ### Wavelet transformation

-To be able to work with the signals we gathered, first we needed to transform them from time domain to frequency domain using ***Ricker transform***.
+To be able to work with the signals we gathered, first we needed to transform them into a both time and frequency representation through ***Ricker wavelet transform (Mexican hat)***.
+> The output of applying this wavelet transform are gray-scale scalogram images.
 ```
 #Example on SR signal transformation
 signal_SR=[]